Pluralia/ghc-proposals/proposals/0000-options-local-pragma.rst

 We proposed to create one pragma ``OPTIONS_LOCAL`` which works like ``OPTIONS_GHC`` and provides a local control warnings and language extensions.
 This idea was rejected because:

-- every local language extension require individual way to implementation and can sense which is different from the global sense
+- every local language extension requires individual way of implementation and can sense what is different from the global sense
-- using one name ``OPTIONS_LOCAL`` for warning is not so comfortable
+- using one name ``OPTIONS_LOCAL`` for warning is not so convenient

 Unresolved Questions
 --------------------

-Should be useful to add Local language extensions?
+Would it be useful to add local language extensions?
 There are three ways to local work with language extensions:

 1. Tweak the ``LANGUAGE`` pragma to be acceptable in other places, not only at the top.
 2. Create a new pragma ``LANGUAGE_LOCAL``